omnetpp/docs.omnetpp.org/tictoc/index.md

 }
 @endcode

-When you launch the simulation in normal mode (\e Run button) and try to run it, you'll get an error message like this:
+When you launch the simulation in normal mode (*Run* button) and try to run it, you'll get an error message like this:

 <img src="images/error.png" width="450px">

-Now, run the simulation in \e Debug mode.
+Now, run the simulation in *Debug* mode.
 Due to a <i>debug-on-errors</i> option being enabled by default, the simulation program will stop in the debugger.
-You can locate the error by examining the stack trace (the list of nested function calls) in the \e Debug view:
+You can locate the error by examining the stack trace (the list of nested function calls) in the *Debug* view:

 <img src="images/stacktrace.png" width="600px">

-You can see that it was @opp's \e breakIntoDebuggerIfRequested() method that activated the debugger.
+You can see that it was @opp's *breakIntoDebuggerIfRequested*() method that activated the debugger.
 From then on, you need to search for a function that looks familiar, i.e. for one that is part of the model.
 In our case, that is the "Txc1::handleMessage() at txc1.cc:54" line.
-Selecting that line will show you the corresponding source code in the editor area, and lets you examine the values of variables in the \e Variables view.
+Selecting that line will show you the corresponding source code in the editor area, and lets you examine the values of variables in the *Variables* view.
 This information will help you determine the cause of the error and fix it.

 <b>Crashes</b>